gwenvillegas/ui-playwright-js/README.md

 Node.js (version 12 or higher)
 npm (Node Package Manager)

-## Guide to Lpaywright Automation with JavaScript
+## Guide to Playwright Automation with JavaScript

 - Create new directory for the project